-Flags are a great way to show your patriotism, celebrate national holidays (Independence Day is coming up!), root for sports teams or simply decorate your house.
-But if improperly mounted, your flag will not be flying for very long.
+Flags are a great way to show your patriotism, celebrate national holidays, root for sports teams or simply decorate your house.
+If improperly mounted, your flag will not be flying for very long and could damage the location where you mount the pole.
+Learn how to install a flagpole to your home.

 Though it’s not difficult to install, making sure you’ve properly secured your flag bracket to your home is the only way to prevent damage to your home’s facade and to keep your flag flying in the breeze.
 Follow our five easy steps below to be certain yours is properly installed.